JRC History

 Shortly after Episcopal High School moved into their new location, the school decided to develop their property with a state-of-the-art boathouse.
 Unfortunately, that meant JRC would have to find a new home for the club.
 JRC officially became homeless in 2002 and began rowing from a number of different sites in Jacksonville – the youth at Dr. Koster’s home, the master’s men from Dr. Sanchez-Salazar’s home.
 If not for the efforts of then-President Mark Beckenbach and Barbara Sanchez-Salazar, JRC would have dissolved.

-Mark and Barbara convinced State Rep. Stan Jordan and the Department of Children and Families (DCF) to allow JRC to move to the DCF site, thereby consolidating our operations and bringing new life to JRC.
-Our current enclosure was built over the course of two weekends with the amazing help of a number of JU students.
+Mark and Barbara convinced State Representative Stan Jordan and the Florida Department of Children and Families (DCF) to allow JRC to move to the DCF site, thereby consolidating our operations and bringing new life to JRC.

 Several rowing shells stored in racks in open-air boathouse, with slings propped nearby and a rower in the background